Avaiga/taipy-doc/docs/manuals/gui/pages/html.md

 # Event handlers

-Because of Cross Site Scripting (XSS) concerns, when Taipy GUI interprets the HTML content, it will drop the event handlers set on native HTML elements.
+Taipy GUI drops the event handlers explicitly set using native HTML elements' attributes.

-Here is an example of such a use case.<br/>
-This is a Taipy application that creates a page entirely defined in HTML:
+Here is an example of HTML content in this situation.
+A Taipy application creates a page entirely defined in HTML as follows:
 ```python linenums="1"
 from taipy.gui import Gui, Html